OrgVue/csv-parser/readme.md

 # csv-parser

-A pure, streaming parser for the CSV format.
+A streaming parser for the CSV format.

 ## Using node streams